-Dartmouth provides two ACGME fully accredited fellowship programs in Critical Care:
+Dartmouth-Hitchcock provides two Accreditation Council for Graduate Medical Education-accredited fellowship programs in Critical Care:

 - The Critical Care Medicine: Internal Medicine Fellowship is a program for individuals BC/BE in Internal Medicine or Emergency Medicine.
 The director of the internal medicine/critical care medicine fellowship program is Jeffrey C. Munson, MD.

 - The Critical Care Medicine: Anesthesiology Fellowship is a program for individuals who are board eligible/board certified in anesthesiology.
 Individuals BC/BE in general surgery are also encouraged to apply to the anesthesiology-based program, as this track allows one to meet requirements to become BC/BE under the American Board of Surgery.
 The director of the anesthesia/critical care medicine fellowship program is Matthew D. Koff, MD.